Magic Kingdom

 In 1927, the owners of Electric Park and the city of Detroit entered into a long legal battle over the park’s existence.
 Fires had destroyed sections of the park, and the area was considered an eyesore.
 The city condemned Electric Park in 1927, and the Liberty was returned to the Philadelphia Toboggan Company.

-Because Liberty was such a master work, it wasn’t long before it found a new home.
+Because Liberty was such a masterwork, it wasn’t long before it found a new home.
 Around 1929, Olympic Park in New Jersey acquired PTC #46, where it remained until 1967.

 “The world was different and Ford made it so,” Hopkins says.
 “Cars could take people further.”

 In 1965, Liberty found itself once again at an amusement park closed by hard times.
 The fate of PTC #46 was headed toward the individual sale of her horses to collectors.
-Then in 1967, a company named Walt Disney was looking for a very large carousel to house at a new Florida theme park.
+Then, in 1967, a company named after Walt Disney was looking for a very large carousel to house at a new Florida theme park.
 Liberty was saved.

 Disney extensively restored the carousel.
 Changes included making sure all the horses were jumpers rather than standers (a horse that didn’t go up and down).
-All the steeds were painted white to match those in the Cinderella fairytale, and a pink and purple palette took precedence over most of the red, white and blue coloring.
+All the steeds were painted white to match those in the Cinderella fairytale, and a pink and purple palette took precedence over most of the red, white, and blue coloring.

 The only early photo of Liberty available to date appears on the PTC’s archive website, but it’s not clear if the photo was taken in Philadelphia or Detroit.
 Many photos of Electric Park exist on the Detroit Historical Society website, detroithistorical.org.

-While thousands of carousels once entertained Americans before the depression, today the inventory is greatly diminished.
+While thousands of carousels once entertained Americans before the depression, today, the inventory is greatly diminished.

 “Carousels were so popular in the heyday of amusement parks that many parks had more than one,” Gardner says.
 “Estimates are that there were as many as 4000-5000 carousels in America during the “Golden Age” of carousels.
 Sadly, most have been lost.
 PTC #46 is a great remaining example of the artistry of carousel carvers, painters, and manufacturers.”